 Though, evidently the law doesn’t make difference between seasons, during this months it is “permited” the practice of kitesurfing through all the beach.

 In any case be always very careful, don’t surpass the limits of your kitesurfing level and remember that 90 per cent of days in which wind conditions are suitable for kitesurfing the wind direction is onshore or side onshore.

-Avoid kitesurfing in violent storms and remember the promenade, in any case, it’s just few meters away and generally quite busy with lots of people strolling.
+Avoid kitesurfing in violent storms.
+Can Pastilla – Arenal promenade it’s just few meters away from the beach and generally it is always quite busy with lots of people strolling.